 Do not feel embarrassed by the precautions that you are taking.
 Some people may try to make you feel ashamed of your behavior / precautions, so that you lower your guard.
 If this happens, either proudly voice your desire / need to feel safe, or simply walk away.

 Predators think that they are smart and can exploit your social behavior.
 Be smarter!
 It's better to appear uncool than end up being hurt.

-For example, if someone asks you "But don't you trust me?" just look into their eyes, smile and say confidently "no", or if you prefer a milder way then say "not yet".
-If after your answer they show the slightest sign of verbal aggression, walk away.
+For example, if someone asks you "But don't you trust me?" just look into their eyes, smile and say confidently "no", or if you prefer a milder way then say "not yet", or if you want to redirect the questioning to other person then ask "trust you with what?".
+If, after you answer, they show the slightest sign of verbal aggression, walk away.